Hole by Hole

 A generous Par 5 running adjacent to the old railway line with alternate greens for the front and back 9.
 A chance to open your shoulders off the tee and leave an opportunity of hitting the green in 2, but beware, trees await on the left and out of bounds lurks up the right hand side waiting to punish a misdirected tee shot.
 The second shot is semi blind over the crest of the hill to greens that are protected with bunkers left and right.
 A good birdie opportunity both times, but watch out playing the 15th as out of bounds is perilously close to the green.

 A Par 4 on the front 9 with an alternative tee on the back 9 turning this into a Par 5 for the gents.

-Toughest hole on the course requiring a good tee shot over the marker post to set up a long second shot into a small green thats well protected by 2 devilish bunkers in front of the green.
+Toughest hole on the course requiring a good tee shot over the marker post to set up a long second shot into a small green that is well protected by two devilish bunkers in front of the green.
 Anyone laying up should avoid the fairway bunker and wayward approaches left or right could find trees.
 A Par 4 feels like a birdie!

 Hole 8 (Castle) Par 3

 A long Par 3 with a semi blind tee shot that requires an accurate approach to avoid greenside bunkers left and right.
 Wayward tee shots may find getting up and down for a par a challenge!
 Par is always acceptable here.

 An alternate green on the back 9 completely changes this hole, but it remains a long diffiult par 3 with obstacles short of and either side of the green.
 Out of bounds is a danger for those hitting through the green on both holes.

 A short uphill Par 4 that is driveable for longer hitters depending on the wind.
 Once again, strategic bunkering is waiting to gather drives and trees await you on the left hand side if you err off line.